Today I will talk about why farm animals need our help and all the things that we can do to help them.

 If you are a vegan though, you can do so much as well to help farm animals; you can volunteer at a farm sanctuary and donate money, just ask how you can help your favorite animal sanctuary/farm and do as much as you can.
 Once you are ready to talk to other people about veganism you can connect to animal rights activists or educators that live in your local area, they will surely help you with getting on stage and speaking about the importance of veganism.
 You can join activists on the street demanding the rights and equality among all beings on this planet.

 I personally write on my website to spread the message on the internet and build a big community of people that will join me in educating others; there are so many plans that I have for the future.

-If you are interested in online activism, I would recommend you to read one of my eBooks – Vegan Online: A Guide to Online Activism.
+If you are interested in online activism, I would recommend you to read one of my eBooks – Vegans on the Net.
 I know that a lot of people do not feel confident enough to go out and protest, and that is fine and normal, no need to feel like you are not helping.
 Social media and blogging can be very successful activism tools, you just need to know how to use them.

 I am eternally grateful to all of you who continue reading this website because each and every single one of your comments brightens up my day and shows me that I am doing something right.
 Thank you!

 Also, make sure to follow me on Twitter.